The Urantia Book

 6. THE VISIT WITH NICODEMUS

 142:6.1 One evening at the home of Flavius there came to see Jesus one Nicodemus, a wealthy and elderly member of the Jewish Sanhedrin.
 He had heard much about the teachings of this Galilean, and so he went one afternoon to hear him as he taught in the temple courts.
 He would have gone often to hear Jesus teach, but he feared to be seen by the people in attendance upon his teaching, for already were the rulers of the Jews so at variance with Jesus that no member of the Sanhedrin would want to be identified in any open manner with him.
 Accordingly, Nicodemus had arranged with Andrew to see Jesus privately and after nightfall on this particular evening.
-Peter, James, and James were in Flavius’s garden when the interview began, but later they all went into the house where the discourse continued.
+Peter, James, and John were in Flavius’s garden when the interview began, but later they all went into the house where the discourse continued.

 142:6.2 In receiving Nicodemus, Jesus showed no particular deference; in talking with him, there was no compromise or undue persuasiveness.
 The Master made no attempt to repulse his secretive caller, nor did he employ sarcasm.
 In all his dealings with the distinguished visitor, Jesus was calm, earnest, and dignified.
 Nicodemus was not an official delegate of the Sanhedrin; he came to see Jesus wholly because of his personal and sincere interest in the Master’s teachings.